Neshoba County, Mississippi

-Neshoba County is located in the central part of the U.S. state of Mississippi.
+Neshoba County is a county located in the central part of the U.S. state of Mississippi.
 As of the 2020 census, the population was 29,087.
 Its county seat is Philadelphia.
-It was named after Nashoba, a Choctaw chief.
-His name means "wolf" in the Choctaw language.

 The county is known for the Neshoba County Fair and harness horse races.
 It is home of the Williams Brothers Store, which has been in operation since the early 1900s.

 In June 1964, civil rights workers James Chaney, Andrew Goodman, and Michael Schwerner were chased down, tortured, and murdered by members of the Ku Klux Klan.
-They were buried in an earthen dam on private property off of Highway 21; Goodman was still alive.
+They were buried in an earthen dam on private property off Highway 21; Goodman was still alive.
 Initially treated as a missing persons case, their disappearance provoked national outrage and contributed significantly to the July enactment of the Civil Rights Act by President Johnson.

 The Mississippi Band of Choctaw Indians (MBCI), a federally recognized tribe, is based here and has developed one of the largest casino complexes in the state on their reservation, the Pearl River Resort.

 History

 At the time of European encounter, this was part of the territory of the historic Choctaw people, who occupied most of what later was defined as Mississippi.
 Under President Andrew Jackson, the United States conducted Indian removal in the 1830s in the Southeast, and most of the Choctaw were removed to west of the Mississippi River, to land in Indian Territory, now part of Oklahoma.

 Neshoba was founded by European American settlers in 1833.
-They named it after a Choctaw chief, whose name in the Choctaw language meant "wolf".

 Descendants of the Choctaw who remained in the state continued to identify as Choctaw.
 They lived in relatively distinct communities and reorganized in the 1930s, gaining federal recognition as the Mississippi Band of Choctaw Indians.
 Even in the 1970s, eighty percent of their people continued to speak Choctaw.